Calibrate Your Car

 This is not a commercial product, it's pretty rough around the edges -- literally: the simulated track has jagged edges.
 If you enable the checkerboard option, even the squares have jagged edges, mostly due to round-off error in the computations and the fact that this is all done in ordinary Java and not on some super-fast high-resolution graphics engine.
 That's not bad, in the real world streets don't have nice straight edges either, and your autonomous car needs to deal with it.

-TrakSim is provided "as is" and (like every other software product, whether you get it free or pay for it) it has no warranties at all.
+TrakSim is copyright 2018 Itty Bitty Computers and released to the public as open source "as is" and (like every other software product, whether you get it free or pay for it) it has no warranties at all.
 Compile it with your self-driving code.
 If you have problems, ask me or fix it yourself.
-The distributed version ran at least once on the LP and seemed to match what the same driver did on a real track.
+The distributed version ran at least once on the LP and seemed to match what the same code did on a real track.

 Tom Pittman --> TPittman@IttyBittyComputers.com